“Distance means so little when someone means so much.”

 1) Law of Reciprocity: If you do it, odds are that he/she will reciprocate your attempts to provide you with the same level of reassurance.

-2) Value, Value, Value: Who does not want to feel valued and appreciated?
+2) Value, Value, Rat Control: Who does not want to feel valued and appreciated?
 Putting in the time and effort to make your relationship work – despite the physical distance that separates both – will add value to your own bond and make your significant other feel valued in the identical time.
 At the end of the day, is not that what you want?

 3) True Love is Cultivated over Time: A long distance dating shares a major similarity with a short-distance relationship: true love requires time to develop.
 An unknown person once said that “true love doesn’t mean being inseparable; it means being separated and nothing changes.”
 This basically goes back to reassurance – making sure that you and your significant other remain on the same page.